From holy spirit to Holy Ghost

 Chapel Hill Harvester Church (Decatur, Georgia, USA)

-The Scriptures forewarn that in opposition to the holy Spirit of God there is "an unclean Spirit" (Zech 13:2), a "Spirit of harlotry" (Hosea 5:4), "a different Spirit" "who is now working" (2 Cor 11:4; Eph 2:2) in humanity to mislead, distract, seduce.
+The Bible forewarns that in opposition to the holy Spirit of God there is "an unclean Spirit" (Zech 13:2), a "Spirit of harlotry" (Hosea 5:4), "a different Spirit" "who is now working" (2 Cor 11:4; Eph 2:2) in humanity to mislead, distract, seduce.

 Behind a veil of sacredness and miraculous power, this Other Spirit [Greek, pneuma heteron] promotes himself so much so that God the Father and Jesus are all but eclipsed.
-So enamored with this mysterious Spirit are millions of people that we could call their religion Spiritanity.
+Untold numbers of people are so enamored with this mysterious Spirit that their religion could be called Spiritanity.

-One could even say this Spirit quietly guided those innovations — just as one tweaks the rudder of a giant ship to eventually, over time, turn it off course.
+Soon after the era of Jesus and the Jewish apostles, Christianity moved away from its Hebraic biblical roots.
+The religion began to evolve doctrinal innovations not found in the New Testament.
+One could say, this Spirit quietly introduced them—just as one tweaks the rudder of a giant ship to eventually, over time, turn it off course.

-As Christian dogma developed, theologians created a dilemma for themselves in how they translated and printed the Bible.
+As Christian dogma (after the era of the Jewish apostles) developed, theologians created a dilemma for themselves that impacted how they translated and eventually printed the Bible.

 In effect, theologians taught there were two Holy Spirits.

-What the distinction between "(Holy) Spirit" and "Holy Ghost" does is sever the New Testament from the Hebrew Bible (Old Testament), because the term "Holy Ghost" intentionally occurs only in the NT.
+The distinction between "(Holy) Spirit" and "Holy Ghost" severs the New Testament from the Hebrew Bible (Old Testament), because the term "Holy Ghost" intentionally never appears in the OT, only in the NT.

-This reflects the Catholic belief (expressed above) that OT Jews were unaware of the later doctrine of the Trinity and the separate personhood of the Holy Ghost.
-Therefore, it would be misleading to suggest in an OT version that the Jews were doctrinally informed about Christian doctrines before those were revealed to the Church.
+This reflects the Catholic belief (quoted above) that OT Jews were unaware of the later doctrine of the Trinity and the separate personhood of the Holy Ghost.
+Therefore, the translators/printers believed, it would be misleading to suggest in an OT version that the Jews were doctrinally informed about Christian doctrines before they were revealed to the Church.

-[See the fuller study: The Personhood of the Holy Spirit.]
+[See these fuller study: The Personhood of the Holy Spirit.]

-As the Roman Catholic authority M. F. Laughlin noted above, "Among the elite ... devotion to the Holy Spirit ... existed from early times."
-That is, it existed only in the inner leadership circles of the Catholic Church — those who instituted doctrinal and dogmatic innovations.
+As the Roman Catholic authority M. F. Laughlin stated above, "Among the elite...devotion to the Holy Spirit...existed from early times."
+That is, it existed only in the inner leadership circles of the Catholic Church—those who instituted doctrinal and dogmatic innovations.
 It was not a phenomenon among the laity.

 That parochialism of the Holy Spirit would change.
 A democratization occurred.